Skip to content

 • Verification Authenticators:

-These authenticators provide additional security by verifying the already authenticated identity.
-They often involve multi-factor authentication (MFA) and are used to confirm that the user is truly who they claim to be (e.g., 2FA with a one-time password).
+These authenticators provide extra security by verifying the authenticated identity.
+They often use multi-factor authentication (MFA) to confirm the user’s identity (for example 2FA with a one-time password).

-WSO2 Identity Server includes several built-in (system-defined) authenticators of both the Identification and Verification types.
-Custom authenticators (user-defined) are those that you create and configure to address specific or unique requirements that are not met by the system-defined authenticators.
-Custom authenticators can also be written for both Identification and Verification types.
+WSO2 Identity Server includes built-in (system-defined) authenticators for both Identification and Verification types.
+Custom authenticators (user-defined) let you address specific requirements not met by system-defined authenticators.
+You can write custom authenticators for both Identification and Verification types.

 How custom authentication service extension works

-When a custom authenticator is configured and added to an application's login flow, the following execution sequence occurs:
+When you configure and add a custom authenticator to an application's login flow, the following execution sequence occurs:

 1. When a user attempts to log in to an application, the application sends a login request to WSO2 Identity Server.